zoeyj3/2216_documentation/docs/create-diagrams.md

 Shape labels on shapes make it easier to understand a diagram quickly.

-1. Click on a shape and type the text to add a new or replace a label.
+1. **Click** on a shape and type the text to add a new or replace a label.
-2. Press `Enter` (Linux/Windows) or `Control + Enter` (Mac) to save the label.
+2. **Press** `Enter` (Linux/Windows) or `Control + Enter` (Mac) to save the label.

+!!! tip "Tip: Line break inside a label"

+    Press `Shift + Enter` to add a line break in a label.

 ![Shape label](assets/create-diagrams/add-shape-label.gif "How to add a shape label")

-**Tip:** Press `Shift + Enter` to add a line break in a label.

 #### Add a Connector Label

 You can add more than one label to a connector - at the source end, the target end, and in the middle.

 1. **Double-click* at the desired location on the connector to add a label.
-2. To reposition the label, click on it and drag the `small yellow diamond` to a new position.
+2. To reposition the label, **click** on it and drag the `small yellow diamond` to a new position.

+!!! tip "Tip: More precise positioning"

+    If your label isn't perfectly positioned, zoom in and use the arrow keys for fine adjustments.

 ![Connector label](assets/create-diagrams/add-connector-label.gif "How to add a connector label")